 The Case for Impact at Scale

-Despite all of that, there is a compelling case for broad licensure, and it begins with a reality that the American healthcare system has never adequately addressed.
+Despite all of that, there is a compelling case for broad licensure.
 Patients do not get sick according to state lines, and a physician licensed in all 51 jurisdictions can reach any patient in the country via telemedicine.
 In a healthcare system where over 80 million Americans live in primary care shortage areas, that reach matters enormously.
-The DEA has continued to extend telemedicine prescribing flexibilities through 2026, meaning physicians can establish patient relationships and prescribe controlled substances via video visits without a prior in person exam, provided they hold a valid license in the patient's state.
-For physicians who want to make an outsized public health impact, this combination of broad licensure and regulatory flexibility creates a powerful opportunity.

-Take Maria, a 58 year old in rural Mississippi with poorly controlled type 2 diabetes whose primary care physician retired eight months ago.
-The nearest accepting provider is a 90 minute drive, and her health plan has flagged her rising A1C and overdue medication review as a care gap.
-A broadly licensed telemedicine physician connects with Maria by video, reviews her labs and medication history, adjusts her metformin dose, adds an SGLT2 inhibitor given her cardiovascular risk profile, and orders follow up labs at her local Quest Diagnostics.
+Take Maria, a 58-year-old in rural Mississippi with poorly controlled type 2 diabetes whose primary care physician retired eight months ago.
+The nearest accepting provider is a 90-minute drive.
+A broadly licensed telemedicine physician connects with Maria by video, reviews her labs and medication history, adjusts her metformin dose, adds an SGLT2 inhibitor given her cardiovascular risk profile, and orders follow-up labs at her local Quest Diagnostics.
 That interaction took 20 minutes and closed a gap that might have remained open for another six months or longer.
-Or consider James, a 52 year old in rural West Virginia who has never had a colonoscopy despite a family history that includes a father diagnosed with colon cancer at 60.
-The nearest gastroenterologist with availability is a four month wait, and his health plan has flagged him as overdue for colorectal cancer screening.
-A broadly licensed physician connects with James via telemedicine, reviews his risk factors, discusses screening options, orders a FIT or Cologuard test as an immediate step, and coordinates a referral pathway to a gastroenterology group that serves his region for follow up colonoscopy.
-Without that outreach, James likely would have remained in the system as another open care gap, another patient whose cancer risk went unaddressed because geography got in the way.
+Or consider James, a 52-year-old in rural West Virginia who has never had a colonoscopy despite a family history that includes a father diagnosed with colon cancer at 60.
+A broadly licensed physician connects with James via telemedicine, reviews his risk factors, orders a Cologuard test as an immediate step, and coordinates a referral pathway to gastroenterology for follow-up colonoscopy.
+Without that outreach, James likely would have remained another patient whose cancer risk went unaddressed because geography got in the way.

 The Calculus

 For a physician in private practice seeing patients in one state, maintaining 51 licenses is unnecessary overhead with no clear return.
-But for physicians whose mission is expanding access at a national scale through telemedicine, public health programs, establishing professional corporations, or supervising advanced practice practitioners, broad licensure is the infrastructure that makes the mission possible.
+But for physicians whose mission is expanding access at a national scale, broad licensure is the infrastructure that makes the mission possible.
 The costs are real, the administrative burden is significant, and the regulatory risk is multiplied.
-Yet for the right physician with the right mission, the ability to reach a patient in any zip code in the country and prescribe the medication they need regardless of which side of a state line they live on is a capability worth investing in.
+Yet for the right physician with the right mission, the ability to reach a patient in any zip code in the country is a capability worth investing in.

-The 172 physicians who now hold all 51 licenses, up from just nine in 2016, have decided the juice is worth the squeeze.
-As telemedicine continues to mature and care models increasingly require national reach, that number will keep climbing.
+The 172 physicians who now hold all 51 licenses — up from just nine in 2016 — have decided the juice is worth the squeeze.
 The question is whether the licensing system will evolve to match the pace of how medicine is actually being practiced, or whether it will continue to force physicians to choose between the scope of their impact and their sanity.
-For now, it remains one of medicine's more interesting cost benefit analyses.

 Dr. Josh Emdur is Chief Medical Officer and co-founder of Automate Clinic, where he leads a physician community focused on healthcare AI evaluation and safety.
 He has practiced telemedicine since 2017 and holds medical licenses in all 50 states and D.C.